Office of the Taxpayer Advocate

 Jerry Sadler , Assessor, C.I.A.O.

-Staff: Mary Sebastian Chief Deputy Assessor, C.I.A.O., Julia Lipka Deputy Assessor, Barbara Raisanen, Jane Bernard C.I.A.O., Cathy Sloan
+Staff: Mary Sebastian Chief Deputy Assessor, C.I.A.O., Julia Lipka Deputy Assessor, Barbara Raisanen, Jane Bernard C.I.A.O., Cathy Sloan, Kimberly Bless

 2016 TRIENNIAL REASSESSMENT

 The Cook County Assessor mailed reassessment notices to each property owner in Wheeling Township.
 The 30 day period for filing an appeal with the Cook County Assessor for the proposed assessed value was from July 11th through August 11, 2016.
-If you file an appeal with the Cook County Assessor, you will get a response directly from their office through the mail.
+The Board of Review was open for Wheeling Township appeals December 5, 2016 throught January 3, 2017.
 If you receive a reduction in the proposed assessed value, it will be reflected on the second installment tax bill payable in 2017.

 If you need help finding comparables, email email@example.com.
-It is best to wait until we are open for appeals with the Board of Review as the figures might change.
+It is best to wait until we are open for appeals as the figures might change.

 - E-mail address